rfeely/extension-app-data-verification-reference-implementation/README.md

 - `connections.params.customConfig.tokenUrl`
 - `connections.params.customConfig.authorizationUrl`
 - `actions.params.uri`
-### 2. Navigate to the DocuSign [Developer Console](https://devconsole.docusign.com/)
+### 2. Navigate to the Docusign [Developer Console](https://devconsole.docusign.com/)
-Log in with your DocuSign developer credentials and create a new app.
+Log in with your Docusign developer credentials and create a new app.
 ### 3. Upload your manifest and create the data verification app
 [Create your extension app](https://developers.docusign.com/extension-apps/build-an-extension-app/create/) and [test your connections](https://developers.docusign.com/extension-apps/build-an-extension-app/test/).